JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ### Our Library Functions

-Let's take a look on the `kotlin.root.demo` field, it mimics the package structure of our Kotlin code with `kotlin.root.` prefix.
+Let's take a look on the `kotlin.root.demo` field, it mimics the package structure of our Kotlin code with a `kotlin.root.` prefix.

-There is `kotlin.root.demo.DemoClazz` field that represents the `DemoClazz` from Kotlin.
+There is a `kotlin.root.demo.DemoClazz` field that represents the `DemoClazz` from Kotlin.
 The `DemoClazz#foo` is accessible with the `foo` field.
 The only difference is that the `foo` accepts `this` reference as the first parameter.
-C language does not support objects, and that is the reason to pass `this` pointer explicitly.
+C language does not support objects, and that is the reason to pass a `this` pointer explicitly.

-There is constructor the `DemoClazz` field (aka `kotlin.root.demo.DemoClazz.DemoClazz`), which is the constructor function to create an instance of the `DemoClazz`.
+There is a constructor in the `DemoClazz` field (aka `kotlin.root.demo.DemoClazz.DemoClazz`), which is the constructor function to create an instance of the `DemoClazz`.

 Properties are translated into functions too.
 The `get_` and `set_` prefix is used to name the getter and the setter functions respectively.
-For example, the read-only property `globalString` from Kotlin is turned into the `get_globalString` function in C.
+For example, the read-only property `globalString` from Kotlin is turned into a `get_globalString` function in C.

-Global functions `ints`, `floats` or `strings` are turned into functions pointers in the `kotlin.root.demo` anonymous struct.
+Global functions `ints`, `floats`, or `strings` are turned into the functions pointers in the `kotlin.root.demo` anonymous struct.

 ### The Entry Point

-We see how API is created.
+We can see how the API is created.
 To start with, we need to initialize the `demo_ExportedSymbols` structure.
 Let's take a look at the latest part of the `demo_api.h` for that: